keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 ]) result
 ```

-This way, if your error-returning functions uses polymorphic variants for
+This way, if your error-returning functions use polymorphic variants for
 error branches, then you can compose as many of them as you want and the
 resulting type that will be infered will reflect the exact error cases
 that the composed function can exibit.